 Yoru

 Yoru looks like he belongs in Tekken.
 But the other agents rarely see him.
 He is a master of stealth.
-The Japanese assassin gets the job done without getting seen.
+The Japanese assassin gets the job done without being seen.
 This is the fitting choice for a nation that gave the world the ninja.

 But be advised, Yoru is a character that requires an experienced player.
 His abilities can only be used effectively when the player knows how to play Valorant: a real map and strategy expert.